 The last visualization type is a line chart.
 I am a mathematician, I like line charts.
 Let’s plot the speed of my test vehicle over the last five minutes!
 Right?
 Slow down, buddy.
 Here is what I got from Power BI.

-One message per 10 seconds for the period of five minutes is kinda 30 messages.
-I wait for the data to collect, refresh the page, reduce the number of messages in the stream and see the following:
+One message per 10 seconds for a period of five minutes is kinda 30 messages.
+I wait for the data to collect, refresh the page, reduce the number of messages in the stream, and see the following:

 At this point, I understand that I will not see the line chart created from live data.

 OK, maybe I can set up some kind of alert.
 I go to the official docs and find a 6-month old article with a detailed description of how to set up an alert.
 What do I see?
 I can’t do that: